NURS5012 Assessment and Clinical Judgement

 NURS5059 Foundations of Clinical Practice

-Credit points: 6 Session: Semester 1 Assessment: essay (30%) and 2hr exam (50%) and online activities (20%) Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 1 Assessment: essay (50%) and clinical case review (50%) Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus

-Increasing patient acuity in the hospital environment requires a sound understanding of alterations to normal physiological processes which assists nurses to make decisions about patient assessment and management.
+With the ongoing changes in health care, particularly associated with increase patient acuity, technological development and consumer expectations, nurses are expected to ensure they provide patient care based on the best available evidence.
+This requires a sound understanding of alterations to normal physiological processes which assists nurses to make decisions about patient assessment and management.
 Within this unit of study an emphasis will be placed on exploring alterations to key physiological concepts and the associated patient assessment and management.
 Within in the context of these altered physiological states the acquisition of clinical assessment data, such as that obtained from laboratory and diagnostic testing, will be interpreted and applied to specific patient clinical presentations.
-Strategies to support physiological function and manage complex clinical presentations will be examined with students undertaking critical appraisal of treatment guidelines.
+Strategies to support evidence-based practice and to maintain physiological function will be examined with students undertaking critical appraisal of treatment guidelines.
+As part of specialty nursing practice, clinicians are required to have a comprehensive clinical skills repertoire and the requisite knowledge and skills to effectively use research and other information as the basis of their practice thinking.
+In the context of your area of practice, you will explore the complexity of and uncertainty in practice, while developing discipline-specific knowledge and skills that enable you to build the capacity for clinical judgement and practice.

 NURS5060 Complexity of Critical Illness & Injury